The Longest Open-Air Gallery in the World

 Listen to a podcast with the artist to get an impression of the day and learn more about how “Hands!” was first made and how it has changed.

-In the years after the fall of the Wall, urban planning concepts were implemented in the Spree area around the Oberbaum Bridge.
-The construction projects directly on the waterfront were often in conflict with efforts to preserve the East Side Gallery, which is a protected structure.
-Openings were made in the wall to facilitate construction, sparking large protests and demonstrations, especially in 2013.
-Most recently, in March 2018, parts of the painted wall were moved to another nearby area.
+In the years following the fall of the Berlin Wall, urban planning concepts incorporated the Spree area around the Oberbaum Bridge.
+The construction projects directly on the waterfront were often not in harmony with the preservation of the East Side Gallery, which is a listed historical monument.
+Openings were created in the wall for the developments, which triggered major protests and demonstrations, especially in 2013.
+Most recently, in March 2018, parts of the painted wall were removed and erected at another location in the immediate vicinity.

-In November 2018, the State of Berlin transferred responsibility for the “Park on the Spree” and “East Side Park” properties, together with the segments of the former Berlin Wall (East Side Gallery), to the Berlin Wall Foundation.
-The foundation’s mission is to maintain and preserve the memorial and to educate and inform the public at the site about the history of the Berlin Wall and the East Side Gallery.
+In November 2018, the land parcels “Park an der Spree” and “East Side Park,” including elements of the former Berlin Wall (East Side Gallery), were transferred by the State of Berlin to the Berlin Wall Foundation.
+The foundation is responsible for maintaining and preserving the memorial and providing educational, outreach, and informational services on the history of the Berlin Wall and the East Side Gallery.